-Taking 4-5 years to complete, doctoral programs in clinical forensic psychology include courses in the law and mental health, psychological profiling, psychopathology and forensic interviewing.
+Doctoral programs in clinical forensic psychology include courses in law and mental health, psychological profiling, psychopathology and forensic interviewing.
 Students develop their research skills and learn to analyze data.
 Graduates may qualify for state licensure and pursue careers as practitioners.
 They might also pursue careers in research or academia and may be qualified to provide expert testimony in court.

 Doctoral Degree in Clinical Psychology with a Concentration in Forensic Psychology

-- Research methods
+- Research methods and statistics for psychology

 - Psychological profiling